 Step 1: Map It Out

 In order to calculate how many brackets she would need, Mundle measured all of the different distances on the wall (ceiling to floor, top of windows to top of ceiling, bottom of windows to floor, and the space in between the windows), jotting each down on a rough sketch of the space.
 At this point, she also calculated how far apart she wanted the shelves to be from one another: 10 inches between the two top planks, 12 for the middle slabs, and 14 for the lowest shelves.
 “I wanted to create the illusion that the ceilings are taller than they actually are,” she says.
 Mission completed.

 Step 2: Cut the Shelves

 The couple’s construction journey officially started at a lumberyard in Gowanus, Brooklyn.
-To achieve a streamlined look, they decided to splurge on one-inch-thick clean pine versus half-inch knotty pine, which was almost half the cost.
-“My eyes popped out of my head when I saw the quote,” she says, laughing.
+To achieve a streamlined look, they decided to splurge on 1-inch-thick clean pine versus 1/2-inch knotty pine, which was almost half the cost.
+“My eyes popped out of my head when I saw the quote,” says Mundle, laughing.
 The investment, though, was worth it: They handed off their measurements to the carpenter, waited 40 minutes, and took their freshly cut planks back home in an UberXL.

 Step 3: Drill the Holes